hackergrrl/offline-android-speech-recognition/README.md

 ## Installation
 ### Phone
-1. Install Termux.
-This is freely available without using the Google Play store, on [F-Droid][f-droid].
+1. Install [Termux via the F-Droid app repository][f-droid] (not available on the Google Play Store).
 2. Install Node.js using the command `pkg install nodejs`, run within a Termux terminal.
 3. Clone this repository using Termux: `git clone https://github.com/hackergrrl/offline-android-speech-recognition`
 4. Put the phone into Airplane Mode or otherwise disable Wi-Fi.